richardlford/build-path-prefix-map-spec/spec-draft.rst

-encoding them using a character encoding such as UTF-8 or UTF-16; or (b) if you must use a character encoding e.g. because your language's standard libraries force you to, then either it is total and injective over the system string type [0]_, or you MUST raise a parse error for inputs where it is undefined or not injective.
-See [TODO link] for further details and guidance on how to do this.
+encoding them using a character encoding such as UTF-8 or UTF-16; or (b) if you must use a character encoding e.g. because your language's standard libraries force you to, then either it is total and injective over the system string type [1]_, or you MUST raise a parse error for inputs where it is undefined or not injective.
+See [2]_ for further details and guidance on how to do this.

 The encoding is as follows:

 - The ``:`` character separates encoded list items from each other.

   Empty subsequences between ``:`` characters, or between a ``:`` character and either the left or right end of the envvar, are valid and are ignored.
-[1]_
+[3]_

 - Each encoded list item contains exactly one ``=`` character, that separates encoded pair elements.

   If there are zero or more than one ``=`` characters, this is a parse error and the whole environment variable is invalid.
-[2]_ In this case, the program should exit with an error code appropriate for the context, or if this is not possible then it must communicate the error in some way to the caller.
+[4]_ In this case, the program should exit with an error code appropriate for the context, or if this is not possible then it must communicate the error in some way to the caller.